ahageman27/final-project-social-media-platform/scrum/sprint_01.md

 Participants: Reed, Hassan, Ivan, Andy, Alex

 Ivan has setup our user-stories, class diagram, and use-cases for this project, and we have Hassan's initial commit in the repository from which we are going to be working from.
-We have developed a strong idea of where we want our project to go, and making sure we hit all the requirements
+We have developed a strong idea of where we want our project to go, and making sure we hit all the requirements.
+We have officially began working on the code for our application, getting the bare-bones structure down first and already working from there.

 # Sprint Review

-Date/Time: 4/25/2024 @3:00pm
+## Date/Time: 4/25/2024 @3:00pm

 Participants: Reed, Hassan, Ivan, Andy, Alex